Slow cooker: Disadvantages

 Some vitamins and other trace nutrients are lost, particularly from vegetables, partially by enzyme action during cooking and partially due to heat degradation.
 When vegetables are cooked at higher temperatures these enzymes are rapidly denatured and have less time to act during cooking.
 Since slow cookers work at temperatures well below boiling point and do not rapidly denature enzymes, vegetables tend to lose trace nutrients.
 Blanched vegetables, having been exposed to very hot water, have already had these enzymes rendered largely ineffective, so a blanching or sauteing pre-cook stage leaves more vitamins intact.
 This is often a smaller nutrient loss than over-boiling and can be lessened to an extent by not removing the lid until the food is done.

 Slow cookers do not provide sufficient heat to compensate for loss of moisture and heat due to frequent removal of the lid, e.g., to add and remove food in perpetual stews, (pot-au-feu, olla podrida).
 Added ingredients must be given time to cook before the food can be eaten.

 Hazards

 Scalding

 Slow cookers are less dangerous than ovens or stove tops due to their lower operating temperatures and closed lids.
 However, they still contain a large amount of foods and liquids at temperatures close to boiling, and they can cause serious scalds if spilled.

 Poisoning concerns

 Slow cookers should not be used to cook dried kidney beans and other legume seeds.
-These foods contain the highly toxic lectin phytohemagglutinin, making as few as four raw beans toxic.
+These foods contain a highly toxic lectin, phytohemagglutinin, making as few as four raw beans toxic.
 This lectin is only deactivated by long soaking, then boiling in fresh water at 100 C for at least thirty minutes.
 Information published by the United States Food and Drug Administration states that slow cookers should not be used to cook bean containing dishes.
 Commercially canned beans are fully cooked and are safe to use.
 Pressure cooking also deactivates the lectins.